menon-not-melon/GitHub-Scraper/README.md

 ```
 ### Usage
 * Run the github_api_scraper.py source file.
-* Or Run the .exe file in dist folder.

-* * The script will prompt you to enter the keywords you want to search for on GitHub, and the file path to store the .csv file.
+* * The script will prompt you to enter the GitHub Access Token, the keywords you want to search for on GitHub, and the file path to store the .csv file.
 * * After entering the keywords, the scraper will use the GitHub API to search for repositories and source code related to those keywords.
 * * The search results will be saved in a CSV file in the mentioned directory.
 * * You can open the .csv file using a spreadsheet software (e.g., Microsoft Excel, Google Sheets) for further analysis.